VOPE: Revisiting Hallucination of Vision-Language Models in Voluntary Imagination Task: Abstract

 \section{Abstract}

 Most research on hallucinations in Large Vision-Language Models (LVLMs) focuses on factual description tasks that prohibit any output absent from the image.
-However, little attention has been paid to hallucinations in voluntary imagination tasks, e.g., story writing, where the models are expected to generate novel content beyond the given image.
-In these tasks, it is inappropriate to simply regard such imagined novel content as hallucinations.
-To address this limitation, we introduce Voluntary-imagined Object Presence Evaluation (VOPE)—a novel method to assess LVLMs' hallucinations in voluntary imagination tasks via presence evaluation.
+However, little attention has been paid to hallucinations in voluntary imagination tasks, such as story writing, despite this human-like cognitive ability being essential for real-world generative applications.
+To address this limitation, we introduce \textbf{V}oluntary-imagined \textbf{O}bject \textbf{P}resence \textbf{E}valuation (\textbf{VOPE}\footnote{Our benchmark is available at https://github.com/qqwsad5/VOPE.})---a recheck-based evaluation benchmark for assessing LVLMs' grounding behavior in voluntary imagination tasks.
 Specifically, VOPE poses recheck-based questions to evaluate how an LVLM interprets the presence of the imagined objects in its own response.
-The consistency between the model's interpretation and the object's presence in the image is then used to determine whether the model hallucinates when generating the response.
+Rather than penalizing the imagined content itself, VOPE identifies hallucinations based on the correctness of the model's presence judgments for the generated objects.
+Built on this idea, we construct a dataset covering captioning, reasoning, and writing tasks with different levels of voluntary imagination.
 We apply VOPE to several mainstream LVLMs and hallucination mitigation methods, revealing two key findings: (1) most LVLMs hallucinate heavily during voluntary imagination, and their performance in presence evaluation is notably poor on imagined objects; (2) existing hallucination mitigation methods show limited effect in voluntary imagination tasks, making this an important direction for future research.